 How to Prune Apple Trees

-If you have ever wondered how to prune your apple trees, you are not alone.
+If you have ever wondered how to prune apple trees, you are not alone.
 I’m not talking about an apple orchard here.
 Just the average apple tree owning homeowner.

 I have 2 apple trees in my yard.
 A Cortland and a McIntosh, my favorite varieties.
 Hopefully, you already know that you need at least 2 different varieties for cross-pollination.